ILP-based Resource Optimization Realized by Quantum Annealing for Optical Wide-area Communication Networks -- A Framework for Solving Combinatorial Problems of a Real-world Application by Quantum Annealing: Discussion

-We now discuss our 3-node problem.
-Note that in this case, D-Wave could not find the optimal solution provided by CPLEX, despite our system parameter investigations mentioned in the previous section.
-With the distributions that we generated from our correlation studies, we trained our NN as was done in the simple ILP problem.
+As part of an approach for improvements, we trained our NN for the 3-node problem with the distributions that we generated from our correlation studies in a comparable way as it was done in the simple ILP problem.
 Once trained, we found, however, that the NN was unsuccessful in finding any new feasible solutions, let alone the optimal solution.
 We attribute this to the fact that our D-Wave data distribution of energies (which is used to train the NN) does not cover the energy region of the optimal solution.
 In fact, as shown in \autoref{fig:decimal}, the distribution of D-Wave solutions is far from the optimal solution.
 Our NN could therefore not generalize sufficiently to lower energy solutions.
 Compounding the issue is the fact that the distribution of D-Wave solutions contained no feasible solutions, and this in turn limited what the NN could `learn'.
 Thus our hybrid (ML)/quantum (D-Wave) method failed to produce any new solutions for our 3-node problem.

+An obvious question to raise is whether another choice of NN is better suited for our 3-node problem.
+As we discussed in~\autoref{sec:NN}, one of the main advantages that motivated our choice of the decision tree NN is admittedly its ease of use, interpretability, and implementation.
+However, because of its potential lack of expressivity, one could argue that another choice of NN, e.g. convolutional or recurrent, might lead to better results.
+This indeed may be the case, and at the least warrants further research.
+We point out, however, that regardless of the NN architecture, our formalism requires that there exist correlations between hyper-parameters and the resulting D-Wave solutions vectors.
+It is these correlations that are `learned' by the NN.
+Since we found no such correlations in our 3-node problem, we suspect that any other type of NN will have similar difficulties as those encountered by our decision tree NN.